 Because reliable biomass estimates do not exist for squids in the Bering Sea and Aleutian Islands (BSAI), harvest recommendations are made using Tier 6 criteria.
 Under Tier 6 Acceptable Biological Catch (ABC) and Overfishing Level (OFL) are calculated using catch data from 1978-1995, and as a result the harvest recommendations do not change from year to year.
 However, additional data and analyses are included to improve the understanding of squid biology and their interaction with fisheries.
-The following changes have been made for the 2009 assessment:
+The following changes have been made for the 2010 assessment:

-- 1) Updated catch data, including partial 2009 catch data.
-In addition, 2003-2008 data have been updated due to changes in the Catch Accounting System. - 2) Added estimates of retention rates, 1997-2009 - 3) Added 2009 EBS shelf survey biomass estimates - 4) Added length composition data for squids caught in commercial fisheries during 2008
+- 1) Updated catch data, including partial 2010 catch data.
+In addition, 2003-2009 data have been updated due to changes in the Catch Accounting System. - 2) Added 2010 EBS shelf and slope survey biomass estimates; added AI survey estimates. - 3) New data and discussion regarding seasonal patterns of incidental squid catches.